Skip Navigation

 Annotation: This report presents findings from a study to assess the effects of raising Medicaid reimbursement rates on access to oral health care in six states (Alabama, Michigan, South Carolina, Tennessee, Virginia, and Washington) and to compare these states' experiences to California's.
 Topics include reforms in the six study states to provide dental benefits through state-run Medicaid programs and carve-out programs; common elements of state reforms (catalysts, collaboration, program administration, and consumer education); assessing the impact of increased reimbursement rates; and California reimbursement rates and administrative concerns.
 The appendix contains a bibliography of studies reviewed.

-Keywords: Access to health care, Administrative policy, Adults, Alabama, California, Children, Dental care, Dental insurance, Financing, Medicaid, Michigan, Oral health, Reimbursement, South Carolina, State health care reform, State programs, Tennessee, Virginia, Washington
+Keywords: Access to health care, Administrative policy, Adults, Alabama, California, Children, Dental insurance, Financing, Medicaid, Michigan, Oral health, Oral health care, Reimbursement, South Carolina, State health care reform, State programs, Tennessee, Virginia, Washington

 Next Page »